-I have not made it a secret that I am a fan of the FlexiSpot M2.
-We liked it so much at BTOD.com that we decided to add the brand to our current product offering.
-The M2 is a great product in the world of standing desk converters, but it is nowhere near perfect.
-There are still several downsides that the M2 has, especially when compared to full electric height adjustable desks.
-In this post I will share the most common problems with the FlexiSpot M2 as well as offer some solutions to those problems.
+I have not made it a secret that I am a fan of the FlexiSpot ClassicRiser.
+We liked it so much at BTOD.com that we decided to add the brand to our product offering.
+The ClassicRiser is a nice product in the world of standing desk converters, but it is not perfect.
+There are still some downsides that the M2 has, especially when compared to full electric height adjustable desks.
+In this post I will share the most common problems with the FlexiSpot ClassicRiser M2 as well as offer some solutions to those problems.

 Need help?
 Get our Free Standing Desk Converter Buying Guide!

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

 35 lbs.
 Weight Limit

 One of the biggest disadvantages standing desk converters have, when compared to full desks, is their low weight capacities.
 The FlexiSpot M2 is no different.
 With only 35 pounds to work with, accessories start to add up quickly.
 My single 27” monitor takes up more than half the weight allowed.
 After adding my keyboard, mouse and tablet; I am close to the maximum allowable weight.